8x8c/ENHANCED-ONE-TIME-PAD/README.md

 # Usage in Practice:

 While this tool is a great demonstration of the OTP concept and encryption fundamentals, it’s primarily educational.
 In real-world applications, careful key management and additional security measures would be needed.
-Rust lang is probably the most reliable lang to make encryption apps with.
+Rust lang is far superior to this js app.